 When answering the question of whether being assertive is good or bad, most people would say yes and no. For example, few people would have a problem with others behaving in a self-confident, assertive manner when they interact with them.
 However, some of the communication skills

 and techniques used in being more assertive - for example, repeating the same thing again and again - can turn certain individuals off.
 Indeed, when being assertive goes too far, it is often seen as being pig-headed or even overbearing.
 For instance, arrogant people are often seen as being too assertive or domineering in their behaviour – a bad thing in most people's eyes.
 This is when being assertive is no longer a sign of confidence but someone overplaying their hand and revealing a lack of confidence that, perhaps, they are trying to cover up.
 As such, there is a balance to be had between being too assertive and not assertive enough.

 What is meant by assertiveness training?

-People who feel they are not assertive enough can train themselves by using several self-help techniques.
-Of course, these are sometimes taught in training sessions, too.
-Victims of crime can find that assertiveness training will be offered to help them recover, for example.
-Techniques involved include ideas like 'fogging' which means being able to find common ground with another person who is asserting themselves but maintaining the ability to disagree in parts.
+The question of assertiveness training tends to come into play when people feel they are not asserting themselves well enough and want to improve.
+Sometimes people do it to help themselves at work, but it can be something people want for their daily lives and interactions with all other people.
+Helpfully, people who feel they are not assertive enough can train themselves by using several self-help techniques.
+Of course, these are sometimes taught in formal training sessions by instructors, too.
+Victims of crime can find that formal training in how to be more assertive will sometimes be offered to help them recover, for example.
+Some of the techniques involved include ideas like 'fogging', which means being able to find common ground with another person who is asserting themselves but maintaining the ability to disagree in parts.